Evolution of Third-Party Risk

 Finally the FFIEC, the Federal Financial Institutions Examination Council, updated Appendix J recently in 2015 and it is the examination playbook on how we get through examinations and the playbook on technology and outsourced services.

 I'm Branan, thanks for watching.
-And don't forget to subscribe to receive notification of next week’s Third Party Thursday video.
+And don't forget to subscribe to receive notification of next week’s Third Party Thursday podcast.